UBC Thunderbirds football: Rivalries

 Competing against the cross-town Simon Fraser University, the Thunderbirds and Simon Fraser Clan previously shared a long-standing local rivalry, which had been dormant since 2010.
 That year, SFU left the CIS for the NCAA's Division II Great Northwest Athletic Conference.
 These two teams did not play within the same governing bodies until 2002 (SFU played, prior to then, in the NAIA while UBC has always competed in U Sports), they would compete in an annual match-up known as the Shrum Bowl, named after Gordon Shrum.
 After SFU's realignment to NCAA Division II was confirmed, it seemed as though the annual match-up would be decommissioned.
-However, the two teams went on to renew the Shrum Bowl game as a one-off exhibition on October 8, 2010 at Thunderbird Stadium playing Canadian rules.
-After years of conflicts in their respective competition schedules, the two teams are scheduled to play again in 2022.
+However, the two teams went on to renew the Shrum Bowl game as a one-off exhibition on October 8, 2010, at Thunderbird Stadium playing Canadian rules.
+After years of conflicts in their respective competition schedules, the two teams played again in 2022.
+While another game was scheduled for 2023, it was ultimately cancelled as SFU cancelled their football program in April 2023.